Technology integration: CyberHunt

 The term "hunt" refers to finding or searching for something.
-"CyberHunt" means an online activity which learners use the internet as tool to find answers to the question's based upon the topics which are assigned by someone else.
-Hence learners also can design the CyberHunt on some specific topics. a CyberHunt, or internet scavenger hunt, is a project-based activity which helps students gain experience in exploring and browsing the internet.
-A CyberHunt may ask students to interact with the site (e.g.: play a game or watch a video), record short answers to teacher questions, as well as read and write about a topic in depth.
+"CyberHunt" means an online activity in which learners use the internet as a tool to find answers to questions based on the topics that are assigned by someone else.
+Hence, learners can also design the CyberHunt on some specific topics.
+A CyberHunt, or internet scavenger hunt, is a project-based activity that helps students gain experience in exploring and browsing the internet.
+A CyberHunt may ask students to interact with the site (e.g., play a game or watch a video), record short answers to teacher questions, as well as read and write about a topic in depth.
 There are basically two types of CyberHunt: